 Youth often face exclusion from decision-making processes within political parties and institutions.

-Older generations dominate leadership positions, perpetuating a cycle of marginalization that discourages young people from actively participating in politics.
+Older generations dominate leadership positions, perpetuating a cycle of marginalization.
+This discourages young people from actively participating in politics.

-In Zimbabwe, political power is concentrated among older politicians who have been in power since independence, limiting opportunities for youth representation.
+In Zimbabwe, political power is concentrated among older politicians who have been in power since independence.
+Resulting in limited opportunities for youth representation.

 4. Lack of Civic Education and Mentorship